 Gozzard Yachts makes every effort to complete projects in a timely fashion.
 However, considering the complexity of these projects, we are only prepared to estimate the delivery date.
-We will, via email, be able to send digital photographs of the weekly progress and through full disclosure keep the owner in the loop in regards to the timing of the project progress.
+We will, via email, be able to send digital photographs of the weekly progress and, through full disclosure, keep the owner in the loop in regards to the timing of the project progress.
 Our past experience indicates we are never more than a 4 weeks behind (or ahead) of schedule.

-11.2 Testing and Sea Trials
+11.2 Testing and sea trials

 The boat will be launched, rigged and tested fully by Gozzard Yachts.
-The owner is encouraged to make thorough inspection the vessel, either by surveyor or personally, at this time as this will represent the end of construction and related work.
-The final payment will be due on your acceptance of the boat.
+The owner is encouraged to make a thorough inspection of the vessel, either by surveyor or personally, at this time as this will represent the end of construction and related work.
+The final payment will be due on the owner's acceptance of the boat.